Renesas-EMEV2/Documentation/Bootloader.md

 The following approach could be used:

-1) the SD card should be partitioned and prepared in a way that is similar to the internal NAND
+1. the SD card should be partitioned and prepared in a way that is similar to the internal NAND
-2) the Android init.rc should be corrected to mount the fs to SD card partitions, in place of the NAND ones
+2. the Android init.rc should be corrected to mount the fs to SD card partitions, in place of the NAND ones
-3) the uboot-sd.bin should boot with "run ext3cmd" with root fs at "/dev/mmcblk1p3" (the SD card, partition 3)
+3. the uboot-sd.bin should boot with "run ext3cmd" with root fs at "/dev/mmcblk1p3" (the SD card, partition 3)

-The following configuration takes care of building the bootloader as per point 3 above:
+The following command builds the bootloader as per point 3 above:

- emev_sdtest_config
+	make emev_sdtest_config

 The complete script to prepare the SD card in such way is provided: